Vekzzor/Reincarnival/README.md

 # Reincarnival
 A personal side project where I make multiple mini-games, either original concepts or recreate old classic with potential twists.
-The project was inspired from a work test where I was tasked to create a space invaders game.
+The project was inspired from a work test where I was tasked to create a space invaders game with Unreal Engine 4.

 Started games:
 * a basic version of Space Invaders.